Estimating the Intensive Margin Effect in Panel Data Settings: Identification of intensive margin effects

+Proof: See Appendix \ref{proof:bounds_qttao}. \end{proposition} \begin{remark} The two conditions, and ensure that extrapolation is not required outside the support of $Y_{2} \mid G=0$.
+When these conditions do not hold, the lower bound for $Q_{Y_2(0) \mid G=1, V=AO}(q)$ is given by the infimum of the support of $Y_2 \mid G=0$, and the upper bound by its supremum.
+This implies that, for extreme quantiles, the bounds on $\qttao(q)$ may be uninformative.
+Moreover, the smaller the proportion of Always-Observed units, $\pi_1$ and $\pi_0$, the larger the region where these bounds may be uninformative.
+Note that when $\pi_0 = 1$, both conditions are always satisfied. \end{remark} \begin{remark} Once the distributions of $Y_{2}(1)_{ \mid G = 1, V_{} = AO}$ and $Y_{2}(0)_{ \mid G = 1, V_{} = AO}$ are partially identified, the bounds for the $\attao$ follow immediately:

+\end{remark} \begin{remark} Proposition \ref{prop:bounds_qttao} builds on continuity and support assumptions.
+These results can be extended to cases where the support of $Y_{it} \mid G_i=1$ does not fully overlap with that of $Y_{it}\mid G_{i} = 0$; see \textcite[Corollary 3.1]{athey_identification_2006} for a discussion.
+Appendix \ref{ap:ext_discrete} explores the identification for discrete outcomes.
+However, the identification is unsuitable when $Y$ is mixed or has non-compact support. \end{remark} \begin{remark} When the OT and OC strata are empty, it follows that $\pi_{1} = \pi_{0} = 1$, $\Lambda^{LB} = \Lambda^{UB}$, and the $\qttao(q)$ is point identified.
+The intuition behind this result is that all the units observed in the post-treatment period belong to the AO stratum.
+In this scenario, $S$ becomes an indicator of membership in the AO stratum. \end{remark}

-Proposition \ref{prop:bounds_qttao} describes a procedure to bound the $\qttao$.
+Proposition \ref{prop:bounds_qttao} describes a trimming procedure to bound the $\qttao(q)$.
 It builds on \textcite{horowitz_identification_1995}, who derive bounds for the components of a mixture distribution when the mixture proportions are known—here, the proportions of Always-Observed units in each group.
 I combine this with results from \textcite{athey_identification_2006}, who derive the counterfactual distribution of $Y_{2}(0)$ for treated units.
-Once the distributions of $Y_{2}(1)$ and $Y_{2}(0)$ for the treated AO units are bounded, the identification of the $\qttao$ and the $\attao$ follows.
-Figure \ref{fig:ex_inv_dist} provides graphical intuition behind Proposition \ref{prop:bounds_qttao}.
+Once the distributions of $Y_{2}(1)$ and $Y_{2}(0)$ for the treated AO units are bounded, the identification of the $\qttao(q)$ and the $\attao$ follows.